 KNOW WHY YOU’RE INVESTING

-Let’s re-frame this discussion a bit: What is it you are investing for?
+Let us re-frame this discussion and ask a few questions: What is it you are investing for?
 A quick financial pop?
 A year in and then out?
 Indeed, most investors look at one-year returns.
 We are creatures of the calendar.

 And if measured by that simple approach, then things can look volatile: since 1926 we’ve had seven years with calendar year losses of 12 percent or more.
-Three of those years saw losses of greater than 35 percent.
-From July 1932 through June 1933, the market declined by nearly 70 percent!
+Four of those years saw losses of greater than 30 percent (including 2020).
+For a bit of historical perspective, from July 1932 through June 1933, the market declined by nearly 70 percent!

-For example, if you invested your money in the S&P 500 over any 20-year period since 1926 through to the end of 2015 — we call these rolling period returns — you would never have experienced a negative return.
-Yet, those 20-year periods included the Great Depression, World War II, Korean War, Vietnam War, stagflation, Watergate, the dot-com bust, 9/11 and the Great Recession.
+For example, if you invested your money in the S&P 500 over any 20-year period since 1926 through to the end of 2020 (we call these rolling period returns), you would never have experienced a negative return.
+Yet those 20-year periods included the Great Depression, World War II, the Korean War, the Vietnam War, stagflation, Watergate, the dotcom bust, 9/11, the Great Recession and the COVID pandemic.

 Over this period, the market went up 75 percent of the time.
 Fourteen of those years saw returns greater than 35 percent.
 The average return for the S&P 500 over this period was 10 percent.
-During that ride, we experienced pockets of stomach churning volatility, but markets recover and move on.
-That is the silver lining to every economic down cycle.
+During that ride, we experienced pockets of stomach-churning volatility, but markets recover and move on.
+That is the unseen benefit to every economic down cycle.

 PLANNING FOR VOLATILITY

 Diversify!
-Have U.S. large cap and small cap stocks, and different types of bonds and have funds, invested in international markets.
-And, breathe.
-Don’t let the drama of the news cycle scare you into panic selling.
+Have U.S. large cap and small cap stocks, and diverse types of bonds, invested in international markets.
+And breathe.
+Do not let the drama of the news cycle scare you into panic selling.

-So yes, now is a good time to get into the market, if you are investing for the long term.
+So yes, now is a suitable time to get into the market, if you are investing for the long term.